The 10 Characteristics of a Good Leader

 Our society is usually quick to identify a bad leader, but how can you identify a good one?
 What would most people say makes a good leader?

-Based on our research, we’ve found that the best leaders consistently possess these 10 essential leadership qualities:
+Based upon our decades of research, we’ve found that the best leaders consistently possess certain fundamental qualities and skills:

-The importance of integrity should be obvious.
-Though it may not necessarily be a metric in employee evaluations, integrity is an essential leadership trait for the individual and the organization.
+Integrity is an essential leadership trait for the individual and the organization.
 It’s especially important for top-level executives who are charting the organization’s course and making countless other significant decisions.
-Our research shows that integrity may actually be a potential blind spot for organizations.
-Make sure your organization reinforces the importance of honesty and integrity to leaders at various levels.
+Our research has found that integrity may actually be a potential blind spot for organizations, so make sure your organization reinforces the importance of honesty and integrity to leaders at various levels.

 Delegating is one of the core responsibilities of a leader, but it can be tricky to delegate effectively.
 The goal isn’t just to free yourself up — it’s also to enable your direct reports to grow, facilitate teamwork, provide autonomy, and lead to better decision-making.
-The best leaders build trust with employees in order to delegate more effectively.
+The best leaders build trust in the workplace and on their teams through effective delegation.